ArkahnX/mori-translations-bot/README.md

-# luna-translations-bot
+# Mori-translations-bot

-Luna's Translations is a private Discord bot for the Hololive fandom written in TypeScript.
+Mori's Translations is a private Discord bot for the Hololive fandom written in TypeScript.
-It is being used on over 200 servers with an average of over 10,000 users each.

-The code is messy, don't look. :)
+The code is messy, but its being fixed, slowly.

 ## Features